 - How Many VOD Sales To Break Even?

 When it comes to designing a movie website, most filmmakers never think about their filmmaking niche.
 They know they need a website for their movies.
 The problem is, most filmmakers put way too much crap on their site.
-My suggestion is to modify your movie website accordingly.
+And none of it speaks to their audience.

 It’s essential to have goals for your movie website.
 When people come to your website, what action do you want your visitors to take?
 Do you want them to Tweet about the site?
-Join you on facebook?
+Join you on Facebook?
 Get into your audience list?
+Or buy your movie?

 Once you know your website goals, you need to determine if your website architecture and design is inline with your goals.
 To do this, install Google Analytics and monitor your traffic.
 If you find people are getting lost in a bunch of silly pages, remove those pages.
 Keep what matters.
 And if you like these tips, you’ll love our film distribution training.